-This urban trail is tucked away behind the University of Washington Husky Stadium, just minutes from downtown Seattle.
+This Seattle trail is tucked away behind the University of Washington Husky Stadium, just minutes from downtown.
 The Union Bay Natural Area offers two miles of easy hiking trails that wind through wetlands and woodlands.
 Although is it located in Seattle, once you begin to wander down the flat, easy hiking trail you will be immersed in nature and forget how close to the city you are.

 Union Bay is perfect for bird watching due to the wetlands in this natural area.
 This urban oasis also boasts stunning views of Lake Washington as well as Mount Rainer on clear days.

 If hiking is not your thing, rent a kayak or SUP from Agua Verde nearby.
 Paddle over through the Montlake cut to explore from the waters of Lake Washington.

 The Lake Washington Waterside Trail is an urban hike along the shores of one of Seattle’s best-loved lakes.
 This easy trail is great for those looking for a low-key urban hike with plenty of beautiful views and unique wildlife sightings.

 To get to the trail, start at the Montlake Bridge.
 There are paths leading along this section of the lake in either direction.
 Walking along the water is the best way to experience Seattle’s hiking trails.

 If you are looking for where to hike in Seattle, the Lake Washington Waterside Trail is a great option.